Higher-dimensional Chiral Algebras in the Jouanolou Model and free-field realization: Introduction

 As an application of this recursive formula, we explore a class of graph integrals when $d=2$.
 We compute, in full generality and explicitly, the weight of Laman I' Feynman graphs at loop orders one, two, and three (the latter using \texttt{Mathematica}).
 At lowest order in derivatives, we find an exact agreement with the work of physicists in \cite{Gaiotto:2024gii}.
 For example, in the case of the two-loop $\Theta$-diagram, in complex dimension $d=2$, we find the chiral operation

 to lowest order in derivatives.
-We introduce the notations in the main part of the text. (for example, $d \mathbf{z}^{\blacklozenge}$ denotes the holomorphic volume form shifted in cohomological degree, and $P$ denotes the propagator).
-Our compution is logically independent and more general than \cite{budzik2023feynman} in the sense that we also include arbitrary derivative insertions at vertices.
+We introduce the notation in the main part of the text. (for example, $d \mathbf{z}^{\blacklozenge}$ denotes the holomorphic volume form shifted in cohomological degree, and $P$ denotes the propagator).
+Our computation is logically independent and more general than \cite{budzik2023feynman} in the sense that we also include arbitrary derivative insertions at vertices.